“If we learned to use our brain the way it was naturally designed to work,

 Technical explanations were provided via diagrams of basic brain functions based on established research.
 But I was told that from the 1960s on, there was an explosion of neuroscience research due to advanced technology, collaborations between medical fields of biology, physics and genetics.
 Imaging and mapping of networks of the brain were being discovered with chemical pathways being deciphered.

 WHOA Nelly!
 I was a second language novice teacher, not a tenured science guru!
 All of this was new and overwhelming.
 My brain was short-circuiting!
 I thought at the time, perhaps this is why teachers use the word “mind” rather than “brain.”
 Maybe it’s a little like using the words “equality” and “equity” – “opportunity” and “opportunity of worth.”
 By the way, most women can explain the differences without pausing.
-But I digress . . .
+But I digress . . . blame it on my unfocused brain.

 The complexities of the brain were evident but what about the relationships with teaching and learning?
 Those questions dealt with more layers and entanglements.
 It all seemed overwhelming and impossible.
 But I persisted.
 Why?